PecanProject/pecan/workflows/ncc-statewide/README.md

 - The application probability is drawn per crop cycle, so a parcel-year with two crop seasons receives two independent draws and an effective annual probability of `1-(1-p)^2`.
 Compost is more naturally a per parcel-year decision; this is open.
-- The phenology product supplies one green-up per parcel-year with no season key, so in a multi-season parcel-year every cycle is anchored to the same date.
-In 2016 this affects 19,472 of 601,341 parcel-years, 3.2 percent.
+- The phenology product has no season key, so crop cycles are matched to green-ups by
+  rank: the nth cycle of a parcel-year takes the nth green-up.
+From 2018 on the product carries a second green-up for most double-crop parcels, so this resolves the majority of them.
+Where a parcel-year has fewer green-ups than cycles, the later cycles reuse the last available green-up.
+2016 is the exception, carrying one green-up per parcel year, so its multi-season cycles all share an anchor.
 - SIPNET has no immobilization flux, so a high C:N amendment that would show negative first year plant available N still yields small positive net mineralization.
 - All organic C enters the single litter pool, so compost is not represented as more